florian-wahl/com525portfolio/survey.md

 </table>

 <br>
-## <span id="5">Takeaways</span>
+## <span id="5">5.
+Takeaways</span>

 Based on the survey results, here are a few takeaways that could use GrubHub:
-- More restaurants that were available, the more the users use the app
+- The more **restaurants available**, the more the users use the app
-- The main reason of the users using the app is their lack of time to cook.
+- The main reason of the users using the app is their **lack of time to cook**.
 A slight correlation exists between people being busy/working and the person ordering food due to lack of time
-- The price is the key criteria when ordering food
+- The **price** is the key criteria when ordering food
-- Users order an average of three different types of cuisines
+- Users order an average of **three different types** of cuisines
-- There is a almost a perfect split between users who do, and do not order from unfamiliar cuisines
+- There is a almost a perfect split (50/50) between users who do, and do not, order from unfamiliar cuisines
-- The key decision criteria when ordering unfamiliar dishes is having a picture
+- The key decision criteria when ordering unfamiliar dishes is **having a picture**
-- Additional information such as the taste and ingredients of a dish could also be helpful for users
+- Additional information such as the **taste** or **ingredients** of a dish could also be helpful for users
-- Users left GrubHub for delivery reasons mainly
+- Users left GrubHub for **delivery** (time, fees) reasons mainly
-- Users are looking at the cost and convenience when selecting an app to use
+- Users are looking at the **cost** and **convenience** when choosing an app